cfwheels/cfwheels/docs/06-Contributing-to-CFWheels/02-Documentation-Guidelines.md

 1. First off, [open an issue][2] to let project collaborators know what you're planning on doing.
 We would hate for you to spend hours writing a document that someone else is also working on.
 Plus core team members would be glad to help out answering any questions that you may have.
-2. Draft content changes in the [`docs` folder][3].
+2. If you're updating the [Reference Guide][6], draft content changes in the [`docs` folder][3].
+If you're updating the API documentation, draft content changes within the CFWheels core (see the _API Documentation_ section below).
     Anyone can edit these files and submit a pull request.
 3. Commit your changes and [reference the issue number][4] in the commit message.
 An example commit message would be, "Fixes #238 - Typo in documentation chapter."
 4. Submit a [pull request][5] to have your fix included in core.
 Consider leaving a helpful message along with the